kmilanez/kalah/README.md

 Kalah
 ===================
-Tool to analyze differences between two base64 encoded payloads (json, xml, plain text, etc) of the same size
+6 stone kalah implementation

 # About the architecture
 The game was designed based on a microservice architecture.
 Each service is responsible for a single capabilite and interfaces with each other when needed.

-It also has a Api gateway for future frontend implementaion (You can find screens under frontend-static).
+It also has a Api Gateway for future frontend implementation (You can find screens under frontend-static).

 App is composed of the following services: